AnggielaRojas/DataReapers/README.md

 * Be able to use a database such as MongoDB, SQL,SQLite, in order to house our data and then visualize the data by comparing different categories.
 * Be able to visualize the categories that contribute to fetal deaths.
 ## Questions to answer :
-* Does mother’s age affect fetal death?
+* What are the states with the highest fetal deaths?
 * What is the impact of a mother's race/hispanic origin?
 * Is there a delivery method that is more dangerous to fetal outcomes?